mavaddat-javid-education/Red-DiscordBot/docs/bot_application_guide.rst

 Creating the bot application
 -------------------------------

-In order to use Red, we must first create a Discord Bot account.
+In order to use Edu, we must first create a Discord Bot account.

 Creating a Bot account is a pretty straightforward process.